Title 45

 (4) The moratorium may be extended up to an additional ninety (90) days if necessary to complete a zoning ordinance and map change provided that: (i) The public hearing as required by § 45-24-53 has commenced; and (ii) The chief approves the extension based on a demonstration of good cause.
 Said extension shall not be deemed as non-conformance to the implementation schedule.

-(f) A moratorium enacted under the provisions of subsection (e) shall not apply to state agencies until such time that the municipal comprehensive plan receives approval from the chief or superior court.
+(f) A moratorium enacted under the provisions of subsection (e) of this section shall not apply to state agencies until such time that the municipal comprehensive plan receives approval from the chief or superior court.

-(g) In the event a municipality fails to amend its zoning ordinance and map to conform to the comprehensive plan within the implementation schedule, or by the expiration of the moratorium period, a municipality must amend either their implementation schedule or, if the future land use is no longer desirable or feasible, amend the future land use map.
+(g) For a moratorium enacted under the provisions of subsection (e) of this section, in the event a municipality fails to amend its zoning ordinance and map to conform to the comprehensive plan within the implementation schedule, or by the expiration of the moratorium period, a municipality must amend either their implementation schedule or, if the future land use is no longer desirable or feasible, amend the future land use map.

 (1) Failure to comply with this provision within one hundred twenty (120) days of the date of the implementation schedule or the expiration of the moratorium period shall result in the denial or rescission, in whole or in part, of state approval of the comprehensive plan and of all benefits and incentives conditioned on state approval.

-(2) An implementation schedule amended under this provision shall not be eligible for an additional moratorium as provided for in subsection (e).
+(2) An implementation schedule amended under this provision shall not be eligible for an additional moratorium as provided for in subsection (e) of this section.

 History of Section.